Kelronmos/SWI-V1-Module-1-10/README.md

   ├── Module 06 — Drift Detection
   ├── Module 07 — Memory Validator
   └── Module 09 — Audit Logger

+Module 03 — Context Sync is part of the Trainer execution flow.
+However, the current "Trainer.process()" interface does not accept an explicit timestamp.
+Therefore, its timestamp-based staleness and out-of-order validation are currently exercised through direct "ContextSync" usage rather than through the default Trainer pipeline.

+This distinction is intentional: a module being wired into a pipeline does not mean every capability of that module is exercised by every integration path.

 Standalone Components